World Leaders Warn Against Nationalism At World War I Remembrance Ceremony

 Live coverage: https://t.co/SgpOE8V2ca #LestWeForget pic.twitter.com/30DwAic3vs

-Later on Sunday, Macron convened a Paris Peace Forum, which he said would give world leaders an opportunity to discuss the miscalculations that led to World War I and promote concrete actions toward peace.
+Later Sunday, Macron convened a Paris Peace Forum, which he said would give world leaders an opportunity to discuss the miscalculations that led to World War I and promote concrete actions toward peace.

 Celia Belin, a visiting fellow at the Brookings Institution, wrote that the forum was part of a broader effort by the international community to find "new approaches to save global cooperation."
 According to Belin:

-France—and Macron—are taking the lead to empower a global "resistance" of multilateralists hoping to salvage, or rebuild, a dwindling rules-based order.
+France — and Macron — are taking the lead to empower a global "resistance" of multilateralists hoping to salvage, or rebuild, a dwindling rules-based order.
 The question remains open whether the multilateralists can do that without U.S. leadership.

-At the forum German Chancellor Angela Merkel warned against taking peace for granted, saying, "We have to work for it."
+At the forum, German Chancellor Angela Merkel warned against taking peace for granted, saying, "We have to work for it."

-United Nations Secretary General Antonio Guterres also spoke at the forum, and "warned of 'parallels' between the present day and the unstable and dangerous 1930s as he marked the centenary of World War I in a speech in Paris," according to a report by RFI.
+United Nations Secretary-General António Guterres also spoke at the forum and "warned of 'parallels' between the present day and the unstable and dangerous 1930s as he marked the centenary of World War I in a speech in Paris," according to a report by RFI.

-"'As I see it, several elements today have many parallels with both the start of the twentieth century and the 1930s, giving us grounds to fear that an unpredictable chain of events could ensue,'" Guterres said at the forum, according to RFI.
+"As I see it, several elements today have many parallels with both the start of the twentieth century and the 1930s, giving us grounds to fear that an unpredictable chain of events could ensue," Guterres said at the forum, according to RFI.

-President Trump did not attend the forum, instead visiting the Suresnes American Cemetery and Memorial outside of Paris before returning to Washington.
+Trump did not attend the forum, instead visiting the Suresnes American Cemetery and Memorial outside of Paris before returning to Washington.

 In his remarks at the cemetery, Trump said, "The American and French patriots of World War I embody the timeless virtues of our two republics."

-The president was widely criticized for not visiting the Aisne-Marne American Cemetery on Saturday, where 1,800 American soldiers were killed during World War I.
+The president was widely criticized for calling off a Saturday visit to the Aisne-Marne American Cemetery, on the site of a World War I battle in which 1,800 American soldiers were killed.

-An armistice marked the official end of World War I at exactly 11:00am, 100 years ago.
-The global conflict originated in Europe, killing an estimated 8.5 million soldiers, and injuring 21 million more.
+An armistice officially ended World War I at exactly 11 a.m., 100 years ago.
+The global conflict originated in Europe, killing an estimated 8.5 million soldiers and injuring 21 million more.

-Countries around the world commemorated the armistice on Sunday, with New Zealand holding a 100-gun salute; planes dropping thousands of red paper poppies in Australia, and hundreds of bagpipers across the United Kingdom playing a lament at 6 a.m.
+Countries around the world commemorated the armistice on Sunday, with New Zealand holding a 100-gun salute, planes dropping thousands of red paper poppies in Australia, and hundreds of bagpipers across the United Kingdom playing a lament at 6 a.m.